Sunday, 28 April 2019

 Dominica in Albis, Low Sunday is a Greater-double of the first class.
 The Sunday is also often referred to as Quasimodo from the first words of its introit.
 Anciently on this day those who had been baptised on Holy Saturday took off their white robes which had been worn since the Oil of Catechumens and Chrism had been lavished upon them on Holy Saturday.
 The Gospel at Mattins and Mass is the account of the LORD appearing in to His disciples behind the shut doors of the room and the doubting of St. Thomas.
 The Office of the Octave of Pascha ended with the Office of None yesterday.

 At Vespers yesterday afternoon the psalms of Saturday were sung under the single antiphon, Alleluia.
 Chapters and hymns return to the Office from this Vespers.
 The Paschaltide hymn Ad regias Agni dapes was sung.
-Its Doxology is sung at all hymns of Iambic metre: Deo Patri sit gloria, Et Filio qui a mortuis, Surrexit ac Paraclito, In sempiterna saecula.
-After the collect of the Sunday a commemoration of St. Francis of Paula was sung.
-From this Office the dismissal, Benedicamus Domino, is sung without the double Alleluia that marked the Paschal Octave.
+Its Doxology is sung at all hymns of Iambic metre: Deo Patri sit gloria, Et Filio qui a mortuis, Surrexit ac Paraclito, In sempiterna saecula until the Ascension.
+After the collect of the Sunday commemorations were sung of St. Paul of the Cross, St. Peter Canisius and of St. Vitalis of St. From this Office the dismissal, Benedicamus Domino, is sung without the double Alleluia that marked the Paschal Octave.
 At Compline the Dominical preces were omitted.

 At Prime (Pss.
 117, 118i & 118ii) and the Hours the psalms are again sung under a single antiphon at each Hour, Alleluia, * alleluia, alleluia - which is not doubled of course, even today.

 Mass is sung after Terce.
 The Gloria is sung.
-There is a single collect today.
+The second collect is of St. Paul of the Cross, the third collect is of St. Vitalis.
+(If today there were no occurring Offices there would be a single collect at Mass).
 The Creed is sung, the preface is of Paschaltide (In hoc potissimum).

 Image: Jerome Nadal.